SuperOfficeDocs/superoffice-docs/docs/authentication/system-user/system-user-flow.md

     * It's up to the application to securely store the system user token

-4. [Exchange system user token for system user ticket][8] prior to each interactive session with the tenant web services.
+4. [Exchange system user token for system user ticket][8] before each interactive session with the tenant web services.
 The ticket is short-lived and will only last a few hours.

 5. Let the application go about its business chatting with the SuperOffice web services using the ticket as credentials.